The Sense of an Ending: Reception

-The Sense of an Ending has received mostly positive reviews from critics.
+Critical response

 Michael Prodger of The Financial Times said the novel's inclusion on the Man Booker Prize longlist was "absolutely merited" and he praised the intricate mechanism of the novel and said Barnes's writing is "founded on precision as well as on the nuances of language."

 Prodger added "Its brevity, however, in no way compromises its intensity – every word has its part to play; with great but invisible skill Barnes squeezes into it not just a sense of the infinite complexity of the human heart but the damage the wrong permutations can cause when combined.
 It is perhaps his greatest achievement that, in his hands, the unknowable does not mean the implausible."
 The Guardian's Justine Jordan said "With its patterns and repetitions, scrutinising its own workings from every possible angle, the novella becomes a highly wrought meditation on ageing, memory and regret."
 Boyd Tonkin from The Independent said The Sense of an Ending is "A slow burn, measured but suspenseful, this compact novel makes every slyly crafted sentence count."
 Anita Brookner, writing for The Daily Telegraph, said the novel is not a thriller, but a tragedy, which resembles Henry James's The Turn of the Screw.
 She opined that Barnes's reputation would be enhanced by the novel and added, "Do not be misled by its brevity.
 Its mystery is as deeply embedded as the most archaic of memories."